Xanax Addiction Side Effects, Withdrawal and Treatment

 A medically supervised detoxification program is often necessary for someone who is trying to stop Xanax misuse, as withdrawing from Xanax can be dangerous.
 A professional medical treatment setting provides a safe environment with 24-hour supervision where a person can detox with doctors and nurses on-site.11

 A U.S. Food and Drug Administration (FDA) review from 2020 found that benzodiazepines are widely misused along with alcohol, prescription opioids, and other illicit drugs.
-This combination can increase the risk of serious consequences when using Xanax.8 Mixing Xanax and other benzodiazepines with opioids is dangerous because both medications cause sedation and suppress breathing, which is often the cause of overdose fatalities.14
+These combinations can increase the risk of serious consequences when using Xanax.8 Mixing Xanax and other benzodiazepines with opioids is dangerous because both medications cause sedation and suppress breathing, which is often the cause of overdose fatalities.14

 If you or a loved one has been prescribed Xanax, it is vital to alert your physician to what medications you are already taking before using Xanax to prevent any potentially adverse combinations.